ramonpjls/Layout-Practice/README.md

-# CSS AND HTML LAYOUT TEST - MCTEKK
+# CSS AND HTML LAYOUT PRACTICE

 I got the desision to use Tailwind because is a preatty straigthforward technology and can be use almost all the js frameworks/libraries